Postmortem: Designing and Developing Bloxpath in One Month

 I originally planned to start my next indie game development project (also a one-month endeavor) at the end of the month, but I’ve had some new ideas recently, so everything is uncertain.
 However, the next two weeks will definitely be a break.
 A month of intense development is quite exhausting, and I need some time to recover.

-Get Bloxpath
+Get Bloxpath-Demo

 Download NowName your own price